Welcome to the Slow Internet portal.

 by Corin Ism & Markus Amalthea Magnuson

 The Internet.
 How can something we love and need so much also feel like such a burden?
-How did this remarkable invention go from an exciting promise of closeness and enabled leisure to a thing that often leaves us drained and overwhelmed?
+How did this remarkable invention, with its exciting promise of reduced distances and enabled leisure, turn into something that so often leaves us drained and overwhelmed?

 Some 30 years since its wide adoption, these are not rhetorical questions.
-At this point, we have the data, the lived experience and stellar articulations from leading scholars.
-Laying out how the offer of an interconnected humanity merged into a surveillance apparatus.
-One where our weakest parts are tracked, recorded and then used against us, in service of other interests than the common good.
+At this point, human beings have the data, the lived experience, and stellar articulations from leading scholars who’ve been doing the forensics of this promise lost.
+We know that the offer of an interconnected humanity morphed into a surveillance apparatus, where our intimate thoughts and feelings are habitually tracked, recorded and used against us – all in service of short-term profit, geopolitical gains and, all in all, other interests than the common good.

-When it comes to our digital worlds, this is not that difficult.
-On a high level, we can jointly recognise that virtual worlds should be built to serve humanity as a whole rather than a small group of investors.
-That our dematerialised realities need to be spaces where sentient beings are helped rather than hurt, emancipated rather than exploited and where the worlds are coded to reflect and respect a richer diversity of people than those who have been present in the design teams thus far.
+Second, we need a definition of what a better reality would be.
+On a high level, that definition comes easy.
+We can jointly recognise that virtual worlds should be built to serve humanity as a whole rather than a small group of investors.
+We can agree our dematerialised realities ought to be spaces where sentient beings are helped rather than hurt, empancitated rather than exploited, and where the worlds are coded to reflect and respect a rich diversity of people and interests.
+Just like a city can be designed with the inhabitants’ well-being as the main objective, our virtual worlds should be places where it feels good and benefits us to be.
+A far cry from how people feel about the time they spend doomscrolling today.

-When the entirety is merged and put to use, an alternative to the exploitative Stressed Internet of today emerges.
+When the gist of the design principles, examples and underpinning philosophy we present here are merged and put to use, an enjoyable alternative to the exploitative Stressed Internet of today emerges.

 Principle #1